-So, when we came across the work of the Los Angeles Short Term Rental Alliance, we wanted to share their story.
+So, when we came across the work of the Los Angeles Short Term Rental Alliance we wanted to share their story.

-Their aim is to combat the creeping rent regulation by highlighting how vacation rentals and short term rents are adding to their areas, how they are already part of the city that is trying to stamp them out.
-They share real testimonials from people that have used short term rentals to save their houses or help with medical bills.
+Their aim is to combat the creeping rent regulation by highlighting how vacation rentals and short-term rents are adding to their areas, how they are already part of the city that is trying to stamp them out.
+They share real testimonials from people that have used short-term rentals to save their houses or help with medical bills.
 They include stories from happy guests and undisturbed neighbors.

-But, to play devil’s advocate, how you use money you earn is not the biggest concern of most people, you could save your house selling crystal meth, you could spend your doctor’s salary betting on cockfights.
+But, to play devil’s advocate, how you use the money you earn is not the biggest concern of most people, you could save your house selling crystal meth, you could spend your doctor’s salary betting on cockfights.
 One does not justify the other.
 Where money ends up is not the concern of VR regulators, it is how it’s earned that they want to know about.
-This reason has been ignored by countless communities and does not seem to be enough to convince people of the right to provide short term rentals.
+This reason has been ignored by countless communities and does not seem to be enough to convince people of the right to provide short-term rentals.

 It is not just about the selected few that operate homes in cities that benefit.
 They look at how vacation rentals have an impact on their areas as a whole.
-They provide a new alternative to holiday accommodation, empower people of any age or background to become business owners, distribute income to people at a more grassroots level then than the trickle down style of large hotel businesses.
+They provide a new alternative to holiday accommodation, empower people of any age or background to become business owners, distribute income to people at a more grassroots level then than the trickle-down style of large hotel businesses.
 To give you an example, the famous Beverly Hills Hotel (as well as many others) is currently owned by one of the richest men in the world, the Sultan of Brunei.